pickup icon

 • Light requirements: prefers full sun, tolerates partial shade

-• Moisture requirements: moist to wet soil, not standing water
+• Moisture requirements: moist to wet soil, but not standing water

 • Bloom time: seed pods July - September

-• Native habitat/range: Common in wet areas across western North America.
+• Native habitat/range: commonly found in bogs, marshes, wetlands, and along streambanks or pond edges across western North America.
 Portland Plant List - yes.

-Gardening with Dagger-leaf Rush: Plant Dagger-leaf Rush in a full to mostly sunny area with moist to wet soil, such as a raingarden or bioswale, to take advantage of this plant’s extraordinary ability to filter run-off.
+Gardening with Dagger-leaf Rush: Plant dagger-leaf rush in a full to mostly sunny area with moist to wet soil, such as a raingarden or bioswale, to take advantage of this plant’s extraordinary ability to filter run-off and stabilize soils.
 Note however, although this plant adores wet soil, it does not tolerate long periods of standing water.
 So make sure the landscape area does drain between rain events.
-Also consider planting it in large swaths to capture the full effect of its unique seed capsules.
+It will spread aggressively by rhizomes throughout areas where needed moisture is present, naturally stopping its creep where the saturated soil ends.
+This creates maximum habitat benefits and a beautiful visual effect when the plant is covered in its attractive seed capsules.